noahehall/theBookOfNoah/0current/react17.md

     - use the setState + updator syntax if next props & state relies on prev props & state
       - or use a reducer for complex/advanced situations

-    - when performing side effects
+    - when performing side effects (e.g. fetching, animation, etc)
       - after a component has been updated
         - *componentDidUpdate* > *static getDerivedStateFromProps*
       - before a copmonent has been updated
         - useEffect|useLayoutEffect
+      -

-    - recomputing dat when props change
+    - recompute data when props change
       - any of the memoization options > controlled/uncontrolled with a key > *static getDerivedStateFromProps*

+    - catching errors for logging
+      - *componentDidCatch* > *static getDerivedStateFromEror*

   - **WITH CAUTION**
     - call *setState* inside *componentDidMount* ONLY modals/tooltips need to measure other DOM nodes before rendering